posted

 Fig. 8B.
 Large volumes can be processed in a single batch.
 The case depth is 0.002” min. and hardness >900 HV.

-Precipitation Hardenable (PM) Steels
+Precipitation Hardenable (PH) Steels

 The thickest layers are formed in the regular ferritic and martensitic 400’s stainless steels.
 Precipitation hardenable austenitic or martensitic stainless steels require consideration of their aging temperatures during the nitriding process, and therefore, the layers produced are thinner [1,3,4].
 The hardness achieved in high-strength steels such as precipitation hardenable 17-4PH with 1170 MPa (170 ksi)-yield strength or A-286 is very high.
 The latter iron-base superalloys are useful for applications requiring high strength and corrosion resistance at elevated temperatures.
 Specific uses include jet engine nacelles, parts, and fasteners.
 On many occasions, these steels also need increased wear and fatigue resistance which are significantly enhanced by ion/plasma nitriding [1-2].
 Example of the 17-4PH pins during ion nitriding is shown in Fig. 9.